aymanbakri/JS-mini-scrum/README.md

 # mini scrum management tool

-The application:

-In page "Scrum Board" you see three columns: "To do", "In progress" and "Done".
+In this project "Scrum Board" there is three columns: "To do", "In progress" and "Done".

-Each columns includes tasks.
+Each columns includes a task.

-Stories are added by clicking the plus sign (+) in the column header.
+Stories are added by clicking on the plus sign (+) in the column header.

 Stories can be sorted by dragging them up or down and can be dragged between columns.